Substance Use Disorders in Older Adults

-Older adults may use illegal drugs, use prescription or over-the-counter medicines in harmful ways, drink too much alcohol, or mix alcohol and medicines.
+Older adults may use illegal drugs, misuse prescription or over-the-counter medicines, drink too much alcohol, or mix alcohol and medicines.
 Doing any of these can cause serious health problems and problems with money and the law.
 It also can harm relationships with family and friends.

-Substance use problems in older adults may be overlooked, because:
+Substance use disorder in older adults may be overlooked, because:

 - Older adults are more likely to drink or use drugs at home rather than in public.